-Question 29 Most candidates chose key A, which required candidates to link personas conocidas to gente famosa.
+Question 29 Over eight tenths of candidates chose key A, which required candidates to link personas conocidas to gente famosa.
 All of the distractors were in play, with B, though unsupported by the extract, the most popular option for weaker-performing candidates.

-Question 30 Around half of the candidates chose correctly, linking representaba la naturaleza in key D to mostraba la selva in the extract.
-Most of the remaining candidates were tempted by distractor C with the link between habitante and vecino.
+Question 30 Under half of the candidates chose correctly, linking representaba la naturaleza in key D to mostraba la selva in the extract.
+Distractors A and B, both unsupported by the extract, attracted a few candidates.
+However, the remaining candidates, just under half of the cohort, were tempted by distractor C with the link between habitante and vecino.

-Question 31 A large number of candidates chose key C correctly, linking le molestó la idea to se enfadó in the extract.
+Question 31 two thirds chose key C correctly, linking le molestó la idea to se enfadó in the extract.
 Careful listening was needed, and distractors A, B and D were all in play for the weaker candidates.

-Question 32 proved less demanding: most candidates answered correctly, linking key A to the paraphrase in the extract.
+Question 32 proved less demanding: approximately eight tenths answered correctly, linking key A to the paraphrase in the extract.
 Stronger-performing candidates were not tempted by the distractors, though some candidates opted for distractor D, with its echo of La Paz.

-Question 33 proved slightly more challenging: a lot of candidates identified key option B, linking pintó to estaba pintando in the extract.
-Distractors A and C, based on partial echoes, attracted some weaker-performing candidates.
+Question 33 proved slightly more challenging: two thirds of candidates identified key option B, linking pintó to estaba pintando in the extract.
+Distractors A and C, based on partial echoes, attracted the weaker candidates.
 Distractor D tempted the least; whilst plausible there was no in-text reference to support it.

 Lastly, Question 34 effectively discriminated between the strongest- and weakest-performing candidates.
-Approximately two thirds of candidates answered correctly, linking the paraphrase in key B to puede ser que me dedique a ser director un día in the extract.
+Two thirds of candidates answered correctly, linking the paraphrase in key B to puede ser que me dedique a ser director un día in the extract.
 Distractors C and D were plausible but not supported in the text and attracted few candidates.
 However, distractor A, containing a word-echo instituto, proved attractive to some.